TheYellowArchitect/youtube-dlp-bash/README.md

 # youtube-dlp-bash
 **No copying URL!
 No pressing paste or enter!!**

-You literally select your text, and activate this script by a hotkey shortcut (e.g F9) and **you instantly download the video!**
+You select your text, and activate this script by a hotkey shortcut (e.g F9) and **you instantly download the video!**
 No pressing enter or confirmation or whatever bs.
 Literally 1 button download, couldn't be smoother.

 ```